dadakys/telecom-churn-prediction/README.md

 # Customer Churn Prediction in the Telecom Sector

-This repository contains the source code, experimental results, and supporting resources for a thesis project titled "Customer Churn Prediction in the Telecom Sector Using Machine Learning Techniques."
+This repository contains the source code, experimental results, and supporting resources for a thesis project titled "Evaluating Machine Learning Techniques for Telecom Customer Churn Prediction."
 The thesis was submitted in partial fulfillment of the requirements for the degree of Bachelor of Science in Applied Informatics at the University of Macedonia.

 ## Thesis Overview